pianobooster/PianoBooster/README.md

 INSTRUCTIONS
 ============

+The MIDI input device is used to connect your piano keyboard to the PC.
+First ensure that your piano keyboard is connected up to the PC using a MIDI USB adaptor (or through a PC sound card).
 Once the Piano Booster application starts up you must first setup the midi input and midi output interface from the Setup menu.
 Next open a midi file ".mid" or a karaoke ".kar" file using File/Open from the Piano Booster menu.
 Now choose the skill level, if you want to